broadinstitute/warp/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.changelog.md

+# 1.0.4
+2022-03-16 (Date of Last Commit)

+* Update to use references stored in Google-hosted public buckets.

 # 1.0.3
 2022-03-14 (Date of Last Commit)

 * Update base image for picard-private docker image

 # 1.0.2
 2022-02-18 (Date of Last Commit)